-Today we interview the managing director of the French Cellar, top start up in Singapour.
+Today we interview the managing director of the French Cellar, a top start-up in Singapour.
 Jin Wang will explain in this interview the challenges and opportunities of selling wine in China.

 2- What is the French Cellar

-A wine brand focusing on artisanal organic French wines that are selected exclusively by the world class 3-star Michelin sommelier, Nicolas Rebut.
+A wine brand focusing on artisanal organic French wines that are selected exclusively by the world-class 3-star Michelin sommelier, Nicolas Rebut.
 The brand was founded in Singapore in 2013 and has expanded to Hong Kong in 2014.
-Monthly subscription is the service we are providing, allowing customers to experience various authentic wines picked directly from the vineyards in France by Mr Nicolas Rebut.
+The monthly subscription is the service we are providing, allowing customers to experience various authentic wines picked directly from the vineyards in France by Mr. Nicolas Rebut.
 We also offer a range of labels for retailing and gifting.

 4- Why Asian people like subscription